 What effect does the CARES Act have on my TIAA 403(b) Retirement Plan?

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act is the largest stimulus package ever enacted in the United States and is aimed at providing financial relief to individuals, businesses, healthcare, and education sectors.
 The CARES Act allows retirement plan participants to take a Coronavirus-related distribution or retirement plan loan.
 Participants will need to certify their eligibility with TIAA.
 To learn more about your options, see the Provisions Affecting Retirement Plans or, visit TIAA and click the Learn More Button under "Guiding You Through Turbulent Times."
-Feel free to contact Kristen Bjorne at 227-1030 or e-mail firstname.lastname@example.org with any questions.
+Feel free to contact Kristen Bjorne at 227-1030 or e-mail email@example.com with any questions.

 Explain Northern’s current travel restrictions.

 Per the recommendation of the Centers for Disease Control and Prevention (CDC), Northern has suspended all university-sponsored air and ship travel, both domestic and international, for students, faculty and staff until further notice.
+Domestic travel by land is permitted.
+Supervisors may require such travel that is necessary to perform essential job duties.
+Once restrictions are lifted, and absent any prohibitions by governmental authorities, supervisors may require travel to non-restricted areas the CDC deems safe, particularly if such travel is necessary for the employee to perform essential job duties.

 What is meant by university-sponsored travel?